relaycorp/veraid-js/README.md

 async function produceSignature(
   plaintext: ArrayBuffer,
-  memberIdBundle: ArrayBuffer,
+  memberIdBundleSerialised: ArrayBuffer,
   memberSigningKey: CryptoKey,
 ): Promise<ArrayBuffer> {
+  const memberIdBundle = MemberIdBundle.deserialise(memberIdBundleSerialised);
   const expiryDate = addDays(new Date(), TTL_DAYS);
-  return await sign(
+  const signatureBundle = await SignatureBundle.sign(
     plaintext,
     SERVICE_OID,
     memberIdBundle,
     memberSigningKey,
     expiryDate,
   );
+  return signatureBundle.serialise();
 }
 ```

-The output of the `sign()` function is the _Vera Signature Bundle_, which contains the Member Id Bundle and the actual signature.
+The output is the _VeraId Signature Bundle_, which contains the Member Id Bundle and the actual signature.
 It does not include the plaintext.

+To produce an _organisation signature_, use the interface [`OrganisationSigner`](https://docs.relaycorp.tech/veraid-js/interfaces/OrganisationSigner.html) instead of a `MemberIdBundle`.

 Note that for signatures to actually be valid for up to 30 days, the TTL override in the VeraId TXT record should allow 30 days or more.